Energy talks end with no new funding on offer – Daily Business

 Boris Johnson was joined by Chancellor Nadhim Zahawi and Business and Energy Secretary Kwasi Kwarteng in the meeting with representatives from 15 firms who were urged to “continue working on ways we can ease the cost of living pressures and to invest further and faster in British energy security.”

-It was noted by those who did attend that the market “is not always functioning for consumers, and extraordinarily high bills will ultimately damage energy companies”.
+It was noted that the market “is not always functioning for consumers, and extraordinarily high bills will ultimately damage energy companies”.

 But no further funding was forthcoming on top of the payouts already being distributed which many campaigners say falls well short of what is required to stop households and firms falling into serious debt.